 Merax Folding Treadmill – For Walkers & Joggers

 So let’s start this review by first mentioning the Merax Folding Treadmill is an entry-level treadmill.
 It hasn’t been designed for serious runners.

-Its compact has a low powered motor and a short running belt, which means it’s not going to be suitable for running or tall people.
+Its compact has a low powered motor and a short running belt, which means it’s not suitable for running or tall people.

-What the Merax is, is one of the best treadmills under $300 for walkers, joggers, and people under 6 foot.
+The Merax is one of the best treadmills under $300 for walkers, joggers, and people under 6 feet.

 Before we get on with the rest of the review, let’s take a quick look at the product specs!

 Product dimensions – 56.3″L x 25.2″W x 42.1″H